modelica-3rdparty/ExternalMedia/README.md

 The ExternalMedia library provides a framework for interfacing external codes computing fluid properties to Modelica.Media-compatible component models.

-The current downloads can be found [here](https://github.com/modelica-3rdparty/ExternalMedia/releases/latest):
+The latest releases of the library can be downloaded [here](https://github.com/modelica-3rdparty/ExternalMedia/releases/):

  - The precompiled Modelica library can be found in the zip-file
  - The manual can be downloaded as PDF